-We will obtain written confirmation from any alternative provision that all relevant checks have been carried out as we would with our own staff.
-We will share any risk assessments and safeguarding issues where relevant and will regularly visit the provision and our students.
+We recognise we are fully responsible for any students placed in AP's.
+Therefore, will obtain written confirmation that all relevant checks have been carried out as we would with our own staff and will quality assure using the Local Quality Assurance framework.
+We will share any risk assessments and safeguarding issues where relevant and will regularly visit the provision and our students and record this.
 We will ensure they have effective safeguarding in place and keep the DSL appropriately informed.
+Including sharing operation encompass notifications.